 The Food and Drugs Authority will continue to confront the challenges presented by the implementation of the Public Health Act, 2012 (Act 857).
 In particular, steps will be taken to reinforce the corporate identity of the FDA for increased commitment to the mandate of the FDA.

-In this regard, the FDA's operational direction for 2014 will focus on the following:
+In this regard, the FDA's operational direction for 2015 will focus on the following:

-- Intensified Post-market surveillance activities to rid the market of fake, substandard and unwholesome regulated products. - Commencement of construction of the Head Office Annex

-Increase presence at the Border Posts. - Increase fleet of operational vehicles to enhance the mission of FDA. - Increase collaboration with stakeholders. - Increase staff strength. - Appointment of legal Officer for FDA. - Complete the review of condition of Service for Staff. - Procurement of computers and IT accessories both hard and software to augment the current ones. - Procurement of Laboratory chemicals, glassware, microbiology media and equipment. - Development of Human Resource policy manual. - Training of staff in requisite areas of regulation to enhance their output. - Intensive public education to create consumer awareness for continued protection of public health and safety. - Dissemination of new Public Health Act. - Completion and furnishing of the chemical laboratory for Accreditation as per ISO 17025 requirements.
+- Intensified Post-market surveillance activities to rid the market of fake, substandard and unwholesome regulated products. - Commencement of construction of the Head Office Annex - Increase presence at the Border Posts. - Increase fleet of operational vehicles to enhance the mission of FDA. - Increase collaboration with stakeholders. - Procument of truscan for enforcement activities. - Procurement of 20KvA generators for all the Regional Offices. - Construction and completion of Tema office complex building. - Renovation of the Wa Office. - Increase staff strength. - Complete the review of condition of Service for Staff. - Procurement of computers and IT accessories both hard and software to augment the current ones. - Procurement of Laboratory chemicals, glassware, microbiology media and equipment. - Development of Human Resource policy manual. - Training of staff in requisite areas of regulation to enhance their output. - Intensive public education to create consumer awareness for continued protection of public health and safety. - Dissemination of new Public Health Act. - Effective monitoring of unapproved advertisement in the media.